Mohsin241002/Freshoop/VERCEL_DEPLOYMENT.md

 ## Security Notes

 1. Never commit `.env` files to Git
-2. Rotate your `JWT_SECRET` periodically
+2. Keep your Supabase service key secure (stored only on Render backend)
-3. Keep your Supabase service key secure
+3. Rotate your `JWT_SECRET` periodically on the Render backend
-4. Use Vercel's environment variable encryption
+4. Use Vercel's environment variable encryption for frontend env vars
-5. Review and limit CORS origins in production
+5. Review and limit CORS origins on the Render backend

 ## Performance Optimization